-Regarding the five frequency bands analyzed, the most prominent alterations observed during the anesthetic induction, were verified on the networks respective to the Theta, Alpha and Beta bands.
-In general lines, those frequency bands presented mainly the same kind of alterations:
+Regarding the five frequency bands analyzed, the most significant alterations observed during the anesthetic induction occurred on the networks respective to the Theta, Alpha, and Beta bands.
+In general, those frequency bands presented mainly the same kind of alterations:

 \begin{itemize}

 \item \textbf{An expressive reduction on the average degree of the vertices.}

 \item \textbf{A considerable increase in the average path length. } \item \textbf{A decrease in the transitivity coefficient.}